 Our research and teaching

 We specialise in research on international trade and trade policy, poverty and economic development, labour and education economics, resources, environment and climate and quantitative economic history.

 Our research is supported by substantial research grants from the ESRC and other sources.
-We also work closely with all the major international agencies, from the World Bank to the European Commission, and this depth of experience is brought to the teaching of our degree courses.
-More details can be found by consulting the research or people pages of this site.
+We also work closely with all the major international agencies, from the World Bank to the European Commission - this depth of experience is brought to the teaching of our undergraduate and postgraduate degrees.

 Head of Department